Laura K. Cowan, The Dreaming Novelist

 Laura wrote her first story, about a mouse’s theft of an automated grocery cart, at the age of eight, about the same age she saw her first glimpses of the future: simple clips of classroom life that played themselves out verbatim in experiences that rocked her ideas about time, prophecy, and the possibilities of the world.
 She was a sensitive child, knowing early on her mystical experiences of the world didn’t match those of the people around her, and she became increasingly isolated, trying to earn approval through achievements and perfectionism.
 Bullies plagued her from childhood, when a journal entry she had written about wanting people to love her for who she was was held up in front of the entire seventh grade and ridiculed.
 She stopped being able to write.

 She was married at age 20 to her childhood sweetheart in the midst of a church split that divided her new family and cost her most of her mentors.
-Laura had seen the split coming, through prophetic symbolic dreams, but even she could not have foreseen that, through a process of drawing her out of her situation and to himself, God was preparing her to go back and help others.
+Laura had seen the split coming, through prophetic symbolic dreams, but even she could not have foreseen that, through a process of drawing her out of her situation and to himself, God was preparing her to go back and help others who were hurting.
 Laura found her healing in stages.
 After a long process of learning to evaluate alternative remedies for her migraines and learning an enormous amount about healing, spirituality and mysticism that was missing from modern Western culture, she was healed of migraines through the hands-on prayer of new church friends.
 Then, through another series of encounters, she learned to set boundaries and deal with the bullies in her life, and she had finally found her bravery.
 She came back to her first love, writing, and discovered that a great deal of her pain had come when she cut herself off from the people who hurt her early in life.
 Asking God what he could do to heal this early decision to be self-sufficient, Laura heard the words, “I will raise this one myself.”
 And so he had.

 A lifelong dreamer and modern Christian mystic, Laura draws from subconscious depths to bring the things we believe are impossible, spiritually and physically, into the world in a literal way, to bring her experiences of the supernatural into the natural and help others come to see their infinite worth and the exquisite possibilities that exist in a world in which the supernatural is part of the natural order of things.
 Her mission is healing, truth, and love for a world gone mad for lack of them.
 Laura’s stories quite simply open the door to let heaven through, often in unexpected ways, to bless people to come into the fullness of their own lives.